dubo-dubon-duponey/regander/REFERENCE.md

  * by specifying the `REGANDER_LOG_LEVEL` environment variable to another level
  * by using the `-s` flag which will entirely mute all logging, including errors, and will override the environment variable

 By default, credentials and other authentication tokens are redacted.
-If you want them to appear (for example, in `curl` statements), set `REGANDER_LOG_AUTH=true`.
+If you want them to appear in logs (for example, in `curl` statements), set `REGANDER_LOG_AUTH=true`.

-Finally note that logging in `debug` WILL likely leak sensitive information regardless.
+Finally note that logging in `debug` WILL possibly leak sensitive information regardless.

 ```
 # Log levels

 REGANDER_LOG_LEVEL=debug
-    Maximum verbosity, including full curl output.
+    Maximum verbosity.
     You typically do NOT need this unless you are hacking on regander itself.
-    This WILL LEAK SENSITIVE information.
+    This MAY LEAK SENSITIVE information.

 REGANDER_LOG_LEVEL=info
     Default level.